 There is currently no visibility to Users of the dynamic largest infeed loss that is being applied by the ESO to operate the NETS.
-Whilst it has been generally set to 1,320MW there are, we understand, periods of time, such as when inertia is low, where the level has dropped to circa 800MW.
+Whilst it has been generally set to 1,320MW there are, the Proposer understands, periods of time, such as when inertia is low, where the level has dropped to circa 800MW.
 There is little real time visibility to stakeholders of this.

-In our view, as we set out in 'What is the proposed solution' below, and in order to support system security it is appropriate for the ESO to be obliged (in the Grid Code) to provide the industry (via the BMRS?) with the current largest infeed loss level at any moment in time that the ESO is operating the NETS to.
+In the Proposer's view, as set out in 'What is the proposed solution' below, and in order to support system security it is appropriate for the ESO to be obliged (in the Grid Code) to provide the industry (via the BMRS?) with the current largest infeed loss level at any moment in time that the ESO is operating the NETS to.
 22